 Alternatively, you can rely on a content management system to create and manage your website on a server you control.
 WordPress is the market leader in content management systems because it is free, easy to use, and offers an unlimited range of possibilities for website design and development.
 Read on to decide if WordPress is the right solution for your website.

 WordPress is a popular content management system that now powers over 40 percent of websites.
 The basic WP software package itself provides the code for the backend of any website.
 However, what makes WP powerful is its ability to work with themes that include advanced functionality.
 Unlike the static themes of the past, modern WP themes are advanced dynamic solutions that can have an unlimited range of features.

 Additionally, WP supports widgets that can add almost any functionality to a website.
 WP makes it easy to add widgets to specific areas of a page so that you can put together an advanced website in a matter of minutes.
 Widgets can be used with any theme.
-Although widgets sometimes require a bit of customization, the most popular widgets usually look great right out of the box.
+Although widgets sometimes require customization, the most popular widgets usually look great right out of the box.

 What Kinds Of Websites Can WordPress Make?